-Voluntary first aiders will receive a monthly payment as set for the yearof £8.69 per month, with pro rata payments to part timers.
+Voluntary first aiders will receive a monthly payment as set for the year, with pro rata payments to part timers.

 Payments will be suspended following three months of continuous sickness absence or maternity/paternity leave and will recommence upon an employee's return to work.